aleromualdi/residual_phase/README.md

 # Residual Phase from LP residual

-Residual phase calculation from the linear prediction (LP) reidual of a wave signal.
+Residual phase calculation from the linear prediction (LP) residual of a wave signal. <br>

+The calculation of LP residual is equal to the error between the original signal and the LP-predicted signal.
+From the LP residual, the residual phase is defined as the cosine of the phase function of the analytic signal.

 # Usage